 Ben is an Educational Consultant working with a number of clients on both digital and cultural transformation.
 Prior to this, Ben has worked for 15 years in education as an Assistant Principal and Curriculum Manager, focusing on Apprenticeships and formerly in his subject specialisms of Religious Studies & Sociology.
 He is a governor at a primary school and a trustee of a local charity.
 He tweets at @itsbenwhitaker

-Dan is a certified Google Trainer, Microsoft Innovative Educator and an Apple Teacher, with an M.A. from Durham University.
-He works as an Associate Assistant Headteacher at a secondary school in the north east of England and is Director at Edufuturists.
+Dan is the Strategic Lead for Digital Skills at Education Partnership North East and Director at Edufuturists.
+He is a certified Google Trainer, Microsoft Innovative Educator and an Apple Teacher, with an M.A. from Durham University.
 Over the last few years Dan has led training on cloud technology in education and industry.
 He has a background in leadership, media, stand-up comedy and school governance.
-He was recently named as a Top Educator and Expert on Twitter.
+He was recently named as a Top Educator and Expert on Twitter. he tweets at @danfitztweets

 Steve is the CEO of C-Learning.
 C-Learning is a google premier partner and a leading specialist in education focused cloud based solutions serving several thousand clients in over 30 countries.
 Prior to this Steve worked in Further Education for 17 years in many roles, with his last role being Head of Independent Learning at Leeds City College.
 Steve is a chair of Governors at a Primary school in Leeds.